 100% Placement for Seton Hill Music Education Graduates!

-All of Seton Hill’s May 2016 graduates moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
+All of Seton Hill’s recent music education graduates have moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
 Where will a degree in music education from Seton Hill take you?

 Seton Hill University's Music Program offers a full range of large and specialized ensembles, in which all music majors are involved.
 Most ensembles are also open to non-music majors.

 As a student in Seton Hill University's Music Education Program, you will work with skilled faculty from both the School of Visual and Performing Arts and the School of Education and Applied Social Sciences.
-Your professors will have a wide variety of experiences in different instruments and ensembles.
+Seton Hill music education faculty have:

 Ready to Take Your Next Step Forward?